Estimating Noise Correlations Across Continuous Conditions With Wishart Processes: Results

 \subsection{Synthetic Data}

-We first validate our approach on simulated data over a periodic 1-dimensional space, sampled at $C$ equispaced angles on the interval $[0, 2\pi)$.
-For a given setting of $\{N,C,K,\lambda_{\Sigma}\}$ we sampled condition-specific means and covariances according to eq.~(\ref{eq:gaussian-wishart-priors}) and sampled trials for each condition according to eq.~(\ref{eq:observation-model}).
-An example of generated data is shown in Fig.~\ref{fig:synthetic-data}A. Due to our choice for the condition space, we use periodic kernels both for the Gaussian and Wishart process priors.
+We first validate our approach on simulated data over a periodic 1-dimensional space, with conditions sampled at $C$ equispaced angles on the interval $[0, 2\pi)$.
+The mean and covariance of neural responses were sampled according to the Wishart process generative model (eq.~\ref{eq:gaussian-wishart-priors}) and trials for each condition were conditionally sampled according to eq.~(\ref{eq:observation-model}) from a multivariate Gaussian distribution.
+An example of generated data is shown in Fig.~\ref{fig:synthetic-data}A1.
+Due to our choice for the condition space, we use periodic kernels both for the Gaussian and Wishart process priors.
 For simplicity, we set $\mbLambda(\mbx)$ to the identity matrix both in the data generative and inference models.
 To match experimental observations~\cite{Rabinowitz2015}, we simulated low-dimensional noise covariance structure by setting scale matrix to $\mbL \mbL^\top = \mbU \texttt{diag}(s_{1:N}) \mbU^T$ where $\mbU$ is a uniformly sampled orthogonal matrix in $N$ dimensions and $s_1>s_2>\dots>s_N>0$ are logarithmically spaced numbers between 1 and $10^{-5}$.
 Except for the number of dimensions, conditions, trials, and Wishart smoothness ($\lambda_{\Sigma}$), which we vary over a range to assess the performance of different models, all other hyperparameters are kept constant ($P=2$, $\gamma=0.001$, $\beta=1$, and $\lambda_{\mu}=1$).
-The Wishart model captures the qualitative covariance structure (Fig.~\ref{fig:synthetic-data}A-B) and quantitatively outperforms alternative methods across a range of synthetic datasets, particularly in high-dimensional regimes relevant to neural data analysis with large $N$, small $K$, and intermediate levels of smoothness across conditions (Fig.~\ref{fig:synthetic-data}C-D).
+Supplement~\ref{supp:simulation_details} provides further details for these simulations, covering all specific hyperparameter settings for each panel of Fig.~\ref{fig:synthetic-data}.